Akash-116/Redplag2/README.md

   * Add a new feature to create an organization and use organization code to login or signup.
   * Make some changes in styling to make it more attractive.

-# Contribution to the Project (Needs to be updated) -
+# Meet the Team (Needs to be updated) :-
+* Chandrasekhar - 190050031 - Setting up REST-API framework for Django Backend, Firebase framework for Angular Frontend, Implemented login page (both frontend and backend), Implemented all the Guards and Serivces in Angular Frontend.
-* Karthikeya - 190050026 - dictBuilder.py (Core part specifically for C++), Part-1 documentation
+* Karthikeya - 190050026 - Plagiarism core-logic implementation and documentation using doxygen.
-* Viswanth - 190050131 - redPlag.py (Part-1 output and Stub code)
+* Viswanth - 190050131 - Visualisation for results.
+Implemented the stub-code feature.
+* Akash Reddy - 190050038 - WebPage Styling, Integrating part-1 logic in backend, Upload and Download implementation for Frontend and Backend.
+API endpoints documentation.